davidsteimle/RemoteInfoGather/README.md

 So, the Boss emails you and says:

-> Steimle: scan the field for SerialNumber, Manufacturer, UUID, BaseBoardProduct, ChassisTypes, SystemFamily, SystemSKUNumber.
+> Steimle: scan the field for SerialNumber, Manufacturer, UUID, BaseBoardProduct, ChassisTypes.
 Why are you still reading this?
 Go, man, go!

 Sweet!
 Those are the items I am getting with ``$ScriptBlock1``.
 My Enterprise has 50,000 machines.
 Based on my timing above, this should maybe take a while, but it's easy!